 Course Work in Politics

 Beginning in Fall 2022, the Politics program will introduce a new core curriculum and set of moderation requirements.
-The new core curriculum includes the following required course--The Politics of Citizenship--and three thematic core courses (of which students take two): Authority, Equality, Freedom; Nations, Regimes, Societies; and Anarchy, Violence, Power.
+The new core curriculum includes the following required course--The Politics of Citizenship--and four thematic core courses (of which students take two): Issues, Institutions, Ideas: Introduction to American Politics; Authority, Equality, Freedom: Introduction to Political Theory; Nations, Regimes, Societies: Introduction to Comparative Politics; and Anarchy, Violence, Power: Introduction to International Relations.
 Students should consult their advisors to decide which of the new core courses they should take to complete their moderation requirements.

 The Politics program also offers a wide range off 200- and 300-level thematic courses in American foreign policy, international security, democratization, American political development, terrorism, civil society and development, among others and a wide range of area studies courses in Western Europe, Latin America, and the Middle East.
 The Politics Program also features a number of International Network courses and Engaged Liberal Arts and Sciences (ELAS) courses.